 Does Crashlytics participate in the EU-US Privacy Shield program?

 Yes.
 To bring you the Services, we operate globally.
-Crashlytics, Inc. and its parent Twitter, Inc. comply with the EU-US Privacy Shield principles (the “Principles”) regarding the collection, use, sharing, and retention of personal information from the European Union, as described in our Privacy Shield certification.
+Crashlytics and Google Inc. comply with the EU-US Privacy Shield principles (the “Principles”) regarding the collection, use, sharing, and retention of personal information from the European Union, as described in our Privacy Shield certification.

-Crashlytics also complies with the US-Swiss Safe Harbor Framework and principles, as described in our certification, and applies the Privacy Shield Principles to information from Switzerland.
+Crashlytics and Google Inc. also comply with the US-Swiss Safe Harbor Framework and principles, as described in our certification, and applies the Privacy Shield Principles to information from Switzerland.